AlexKlein/tech_task_with_spark/readme.md

-# Solution of the JetBrains tech test
+# Solution of some tech test

 In this project I showed my coding skills.